 SEJ has been promoting "Eco Distribution*1" since 1994 as a system for appropriate processing and recycling of waste.
 Under this system, we work to recycle food products that have passed their sell-by dates into feed and fertilizer.
 The system is operating in 27 prefectures in Japan.
 In the fiscal year ended February 28, 2017, the combined recycling rate for products that had passed their sell-by dates and discarded food oil was 53.4%.

 Certain 7-Eleven stores in Tokyo and Saitama Prefecture have established routes within their supply chains for recycling products with expired sell-by dates discarded from stores into recyclable resources.
 The expired products are collected from the stores and converted into fried meal, which is used to manufacture formulated feed*2.
 The formulated feed is fed to chickens at designated poultry farms and the eggs produced are used as a raw material in boxed lunches.

-Ito-Yokado established "Seven Farm Tomisato" as an agricultural production corporation in Tomisato City, Chiba Prefecture, thereby becoming the first player in the retail sector to engage in "recycling-oriented agriculture."
+In August 2008, with the aim of enhancing the recycling rate and revitalizing local agriculture, IY established "Seven Farm Tomisato" as an agricultural production corporation in Tomisato City, Chiba Prefecture, thereby becoming the first player in the retail sector to engage in "recycling-oriented agriculture."

-"Recycling-oriented agriculture" is a system for composting food residues (garbage) generated by IY stores and using them at Seven Farms.
+"Recycling-oriented agriculture" is a system for composting food residues (garbage) generated by IY stores and using it at Seven Farms.
 The produce that is grown at the farms is then harvested and sold at the stores from which the food residues were generated.
-In July 2015, the 11th agricultural production corporation in Japan, "Seven Farm Niigata," was established.
+In January 2017, the 12th agricultural production corporation Seven Farm in Japan, was established in Ota City, Gunma Prefecture.